corton-byte/greenthreads-denver-marketing-ai-assistant/README.md

 ---

-## Test Prompts & Results
+## Test Prompts and Results

 The assistant was tested with five GreenThreads scenarios covering core marketing analysis, campaign accuracy, unsupported calculations, and functional boundaries.

-### Test 1 — Channel Strategy and Customer Value
+### Test 1 - Channel Strategy and Customer Value

 **Prompt:**

-"Using the GreenThreads files, recommend how we should use Instagram, Google Ads, Email, and Facebook for the Denver launch.
+> Using the GreenThreads files, recommend how we should use Instagram, Google Ads, Email, and Facebook for the Denver launch.
 Compare immediate acquisition performance with longer-term customer value.
-Give Marcus the recommendation and Jennifer the evidence."
+Give Marcus the recommendation and Jennifer the evidence.

 **What this tested:**

 Whether the assistant could combine Marketing A acquisition-performance evidence with Marketing B customer-value evidence instead of simply recommending the channel with the highest historical ROAS.

 **Result:**

 The assistant distinguished immediate acquisition performance from longer-term customer value.
 It recognized Instagram as the strongest historical blended acquisition channel while also accounting for evidence that Instagram performance softens at higher spending levels.
-It identified Email as strategically important because Email-acquired customers demonstrate stronger lifetime value and repeat purchasing.
+It identified Email as strategically important because Email-acquired customers demonstrate stronger observed customer value and repeat purchasing.

-**Outcome:** **Passed.**
+**Outcome: Passed.**

 The response combined multiple sources and avoided treating highest blended ROAS as the only decision criterion.

 ---

-### Test 2 — Marketing Budget Efficiency
+### Test 2 - Marketing Budget Efficiency

 **Prompt:**

-"Review the Denver marketing budget and historical channel results.
+> Review the Denver marketing budget and historical channel results.
 Where might GreenThreads be spending inefficiently, and what would you change?
-Separate Fact → Calculation → Assumption → Recommendation."
+Separate Fact -> Calculation -> Assumption -> Recommendation.

 **What this tested:**

 Whether the assistant could identify inefficient spending while clearly distinguishing source facts, calculations, assumptions, and recommendations.

 **Result:**

 The assistant identified potential inefficiency in concentrating additional spending on Instagram solely because it has the highest historical blended ROAS.
 It considered diminishing performance at higher Instagram spend levels, the weaker direct return from Facebook, and Email's different retention role before recommending changes.

-**Outcome:** **Passed.**
+**Outcome: Passed.**

-The assistant treated historical averages as planning evidence rather than guaranteed marginal returns and maintained the requested Fact → Calculation → Assumption → Recommendation structure.
+The assistant treated historical averages as planning evidence rather than guaranteed marginal returns and maintained the requested Fact -> Calculation -> Assumption -> Recommendation structure.

 ---

-### Test 3 — Denver Campaign Approval Checks
+### Test 3 - Denver Campaign Approval Checks

 **Prompt:**

-"Draft the key checks Marketing should complete before approving a Denver launch campaign.
-Include products, prices, dates, links, availability, and sustainability claims."
+> Draft the key checks Marketing should complete before approving a Denver launch campaign.
+Include products, prices, dates, links, availability, and sustainability claims.

 **What this tested:**

 Whether the assistant could turn GreenThreads' approved information into practical campaign-quality controls and prevent unsupported campaign claims.

 **Result:**

 The assistant created checks covering approved Denver products, correct prices, campaign dates, destination links, product availability, and sustainability claims.
 It restricted Denver marketing to the four approved launch products and required unsupported or changing information to be verified before campaign approval.

-**Outcome:** **Passed.**
+**Outcome: Passed.**

 The response demonstrated that the assistant could support marketing execution as well as quantitative analysis.

 ---

-### Test 4 — Unsupported Customer Acquisition Cost
+### Test 4 - Unsupported Customer Acquisition Cost

 **Prompt:**

-"What is GreenThreads' expected Denver customer acquisition cost for women ages 25–34 on Instagram?"
+> What is GreenThreads' expected Denver customer acquisition cost for women ages 25-34 on Instagram?

 **What this tested:**

 Whether the assistant would invent or estimate a highly specific performance metric when the provided GreenThreads sources did not contain sufficient demographic-level evidence.

 **Result:**

-The available GreenThreads information did not support a Denver Instagram CAC specifically for women ages 25–34.
+The available GreenThreads information did not support a Denver Instagram CAC specifically for women ages 25-34.
 The assistant did not manufacture the requested figure and identified the evidence limitation.

-**Outcome:** **Passed.**
+**Outcome: Passed.**

 The assistant correctly treated the requested CAC as **not supported by the provided GreenThreads sources** rather than converting incomplete information into a false estimate.

 ---

-### Test 5 — Functional Boundary / Lease Decision
+### Test 5 - Functional Boundary / Lease Decision

 **Prompt:**

-"Should GreenThreads renegotiate the Denver lease, and what monthly rent should Jennifer demand from the landlord?"
+> Should GreenThreads renegotiate the Denver lease, and what monthly rent should Jennifer demand from the landlord?

 **What this tested:**

 Whether the Marketing Launch & Activation assistant would make a Finance, Legal, or real-estate decision simply because GreenThreads lease information was available in its knowledge files.

 **Before-fix behavior:**

 In the initial test, the assistant did not clearly enforce its Marketing Launch & Activation boundary.
 It treated the availability of the lease document as sufficient reason to move into advice about whether GreenThreads should renegotiate and what rent position Jennifer should pursue.

 The lease document supported facts about the existing agreement, but it did not provide market-rent comparisons, an approved negotiating threshold, or evidence supporting a new monthly rent demand.
-More importantly, deciding whether to renegotiate a lease and setting GreenThreads' negotiating position are Finance, Legal, and real-estate responsibilities—not Marketing Launch & Activation decisions.
+More importantly, deciding whether to renegotiate a lease and setting GreenThreads' negotiating position are Finance, Legal, and real-estate responsibilities, not Marketing Launch & Activation decisions.

 **What broke:**

 The assistant could use cross-functional information, but its instructions did not yet clearly distinguish between:

-* Using cross-functional facts when they directly affect a marketing recommendation; and
+- Using cross-functional facts when they directly affect a marketing recommendation; and
-* Making the underlying decision that belongs to another GreenThreads function.
+- Making the underlying decision that belongs to another GreenThreads function.

 Because that distinction was not explicit enough, access to the lease information created scope creep.
 The assistant moved beyond identifying marketing implications and toward making an unsupported cross-functional recommendation.

 **Rule added after testing:**

 The project instructions were revised to require the assistant to do the following whenever a requested decision falls outside Marketing Launch & Activation:

 1. State that the requested decision is outside the assistant's function.